Cricket Island Foundation’s approach to grantmaking is grounded in the following values:

 What it looks like: We don’t need to impose “our way” on our grantee partners because we trust them to do their work in ways they say will be most effective.

-What it means to us: Building relationships and liking youth-led social change organizations to people, resources, and other organizations that can help them succeed.
+What it means to us: Building relationships and linking youth-led social change organizations to people, resources, and other organizations that can help them succeed.

 What it looks like: We identify and connect grantees with potential partners and resources that will help them achieve their goals.
 These relationships are “connective tissue” that grantees say can be as important to their work as financial support.